egartley/dungeon-maze-original/README.md

 ## License
 The main project module used comes from a open source GNU Licensed project.
 The project modified is and will be free for anyone who may find it but the use is a class assignment and any modifications and broken use of the module on our copy is to be blamed by the Developers who Modified for the class assignment.
 This game is free for public use.

-## Project status
-Open

-## Game Development concepts and ideas

-##      Character Development
-                - At max <= 10ft
-                - Some features that could exist is apart of further development would be designability for certain clothing colors

-                - What is the main character?
-Person?
-Minotaur? what?
-                - Enemies Zombies?
-People?
-Mini-Minotaurs?
-Feature one after basic game is made
-                - Minimap
-##      Character Weapons
-                - One or many weapons?
-                - What weapon(s) main character have
-                - Weapon(s) enemies have
-                - Weapon type ie basic rare legendary
-##      Character Findable Boosters
-                - Health
-                - Shield

-##      Main game feature
-                difficulty selector how many diffiulties?
-                day and night feature